 Nutanix Solutions for Database and Infrastructure Management

-Nutanix Cloud Platform with Nutanix Era checks every box for the ideal solution for simplified, secure and effective database management for disparate database environments, delivering DBaaS-like (Database -As-A-Service) on your terms, and on your controlled infrastructure.
-Nutanix Era delivers unified database operations for any private, public or hybrid cloud.
+The Nutanix Cloud Platform (NCP) with Nutanix Database Service checks every box for the ideal solution for simplified, secure and effective database management for disparate database environments, delivering DBaaS-like on your terms, and on your controlled infrastructure.
+Nutanix Database Service delivers unified database operations for any private, public or hybrid multicloud.

-Together, these innovative solutions can empower your organization to modernize and simplify your underlying infrastructure and manage the databases and data that are vital to your mission-critical applications and analytics.
-You gain the capabilities you need to meet today’s demands: operate with greater agility, implement new innovations, and achieve better outcomes for your constituencies.
+Together, these innovative solutions can empower your organization to modernize and simplify your underlying infrastructure while managing databases and data that are vital to your mission-critical applications and analytics.
+You gain the capabilities you need to meet today’s demands: operate with greater agility, implement innovations, and achieve better outcomes for your constituencies.

-- Simplified Storage Scaling: Nutanix Era manages the most popular database engines like PostgreSQL®, Microsoft® SQL Server, and Oracle® Database across hybrid multicloud environments.
+Simplified Storage Scaling: Nutanix Database Service manages the most popular database engines like PostgreSQL®, Microsoft® SQL Server, and Oracle® Database across hybrid multicloud environments.
 Federal agencies can now easily and quickly scale database storage online, turning days of planning and testing into a one-click operation.

-- Multi-region Database Capabilities: Federal agencies can now enable Nutanix Era to be a highly available, single control plane for database management across clouds via Nutanix Clusters.
+Multi-region Database Capabilities: Federal agencies can now enable Nutanix Database Service to be a highly available, single control plane for database management across clouds via Nutanix Clusters.
 This capability is available today for Amazon AWS GovCloud (and all Amazon AWS regions).

-- Support for ServiceNow Workflows: Nutanix has integrated Nutanix Era® into the ServiceNow® platform.
-Using the Nutanix Era Plugin for Database Management integration to ServiceNow, Era and ServiceNow customers can use standard workflow processes to ease database requests and operations.
+Support for ServiceNow Workflows: Nutanix has integrated Nutanix Database Service into the ServiceNow® platform.
+Using the Nutanix Database Service Plugin for database management integration to ServiceNow, Nutanix and ServiceNow customers can use standard workflow processes to ease database requests and operations.
 Please read our blog to learn more about how ServiceNow workflows manage your database requests.

 Security Built-In, Not Bolted On

 The recent Executive Order on Improving the Nation’s Cybersecurity mandates that government IT must move to a “Zero Trust” architecture (ZTA).
-Nutanix can help government agencies close security gaps and start to align to ZTA, while modernizing IT to improve operations, increase agility as well as support mission success.
+Nutanix can help government agencies close security gaps and start to align with ZTA while modernizing IT to improve operations, increase agility as well as support mission success.

 Nutanix follows a comprehensive Security Development Lifecycle (SecDL) which incorporates security into every step of the Nutanix software development process so that security is built-in, not bolted on.
-Further, our use of machine-readable STIGs enables government agencies to automatically validate and remediate violations regularly.
+Further, our use of machine-readable Security Technical Implementation Guides (STIGs) enables government agencies to automatically validate and remediate violations regularly.
 Our core software solution, AOS, is a true cloud operating system, hardened out of the box to comply with STIGs and maintains this security baseline by self-healing deviations or “drift” with a system-wide Security Configuration Management Automation (SCMA) service.

 In fact, some of Nutanix products (AOS, AHV and Files) were tested and selected for inclusion on the Department of Defense Information Network Approved Products List (DoDIN APL).

 The DoDIN APL is a single consolidated list of products that have completed the Defense Information Systems Agency’s (DISA’s) rigorous Cybersecurity (CS) and Interoperability (IO) certification.
-Products are tested against multiple Security Technical Implementation Guides (STIGs) as well as subjected to vulnerability testing, CAC compliance, and IPv6 functionality requirements.
+Products are tested against multiple STIGsas well as subjected to vulnerability testing, CAC compliance, and IPv6 functionality requirements.
 Nutanix has successfully demonstrated the core security features of our products by passing this testing performed by the Joint Interoperability Test Command (JITC) Test Center.

-What about security attacks from within ?
-Nutanix Era now delivers increased security capabilities through role-based access controls for shared access to databases and to database operations and tasks.
+What about security attacks from within?
+Nutanix Database Service now delivers increased security capabilities through role-based access controls for shared access to databases and to database operations and tasks.
 This allows Federal agencies to easily implement and control their own security and compliance policies for database controls and accessibility.
-For instance, database administrators can use the new RBAC capabilities to share specific data with developers, while retaining control.
+For instance, DBAs can use the new RBAC capabilities to share specific data with developers, while retaining control.